bruz/react-native-redux-groceries/README.md

 ## Build and install on an Android device

 It hasn't been testing with this app, but the [React Native APK signing instructions](https://facebook.github.io/react-native/docs/signed-apk-android.html) may work.

+## Credits

+Grocery bag icon by [Claire Jones from the Noun Project](https://thenounproject.com/hivernoir)